twala-io/developer-coding-challenge/README.md

 2. Work on your solution
 3. Deploy the frontend and backend of your application using free services (Netlify, Heroku, etc).
 4. Create a pull request with @github/apquinit as the reviewer.
 Send us an email at paul.quinit@twala.io when you're ready to have it reviewed.
+5. Include in your README documentation the steps on how to setup and run your project on another local machine.

 ## Timeframe